 While my husband usually draws implications for business from this lesson, I want to apply it to another arena.
 Fewer and fewer people today believe that it is possible to create a joyous marriage that lasts for many decades.
-In large part this is due to fewer people having first-hand experiences of such marriages.
+In large part, this is due to fewer people having first-hand experiences of such marriages.
 Not only are we surrounded by divorced friends and relatives, or divorced ourselves, but many couples opt out of marriage in the first place.
 As Americans and those in many other countries marry later in life, a delighted couple in their fifties may have only been married for fifteen years or so and don’t present a road map for a young man and woman in their twenties who are contemplating marriage.

 Even if there are long-term happily married couples in our orbit, the likelihood is great that both husband and wife are working outside the home.
-Neighborhood backyard get togethers, leisurely cups of coffee and relaxed evenings with friends are fewer and farther between.
+Neighborhood backyard get-togethers, leisurely cups of coffee, and relaxed evenings with friends are fewer and farther between.
 As large extended families are more rare and spread out over a greater geographical range, many teenagers and those in their twenties and thirties don’t have close relationships with members of other generations.
 It is easy to grow up without ever having a close look at a traditional, thriving, joyful marriage.

-In what has devastating impact, we allow the press to fool us into thinking a celebrity couple are soul mates.
+In what has a devastating impact, we allow the press to fool us into thinking a celebrity couple are soul mates.
 A few years later we watch them go through a bitter divorce.
 Marital affairs of prominent people grab the headlines while faithful couples go unnoticed.
 Today, increasing numbers of women and men get married or decide not to get married without ever having had personal exposure to a successful and sunny marital relationship.

-Unfortunately, the message of these sentimental tales is overwhelmed by the noisy media, academia and entertainment driven culture telling us the opposite.
-Along with the hubris of youth, cultural messaging and personal experience tells young people to reject or delay marriage and to treat the covenant lightly.
+Unfortunately, the message of these sentimental tales is overwhelmed by the noisy media, academia, and entertainment-driven culture telling us the opposite.
+Along with the hubris of youth, cultural messaging, and personal experience tells young people to reject or delay marriage and to treat the covenant lightly.
 The bottom line is that many doubt that they could actually have such a marriage.
-It is worth taking time to internalize the message of Roger Bannister and his record shattering under four-minutes-mile.
+It is worth taking time to internalize the message of Roger Bannister and his record-shattering under four-minutes-mile.
 Believing in and treasuring the idea of traditional marriage is often a prerequisite to achieving one.